nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/1_first_step_the_researching.md

 #### Conclusion

-I really tought that the file parts would be sensible, but not that there were so many possiblities and details in the subject.
+I really tought that the file subjects would be sensitive, but not that there were so many possiblities and details in the subject.
 I think that during the project building, I'll have more and more modifications to the code, in order to fit all requirements presented at the beginning of the project.

 For now, I'll focus on enabling the most basic blocks of the project.
 The first part is to build the BTree and its basic operations.
 I am really excited to start this chapter of the project.
 I don't have much experience with Golang, nor I have the fixed idea of how it will be implemented, but I'll do it anyway.